 Zygmund de Somogyi (b.
-1996, London) is a British-Filipino composer, artist, and performer based between the UK and Germany.
+1996) is a British-Filipino composer, artist, performer, and curator currently working nationally and internationally from London.

-Zygmund is currently pursuing a Masters at Royal Birmingham Conservatoire, studying with Ed Bennett, Edwin Roxburgh, and Howard Skempton.
-In June 2020, Zygmund founded online magazine PRXLUDES — with the goals of giving young composers the opportunity to talk about their work on a public platform, having interviewed over 20 young practitioners of new music so far from across the musical landscape.
+Zygmund has recently completed a Masters at Royal Birmingham Conservatoire, studying with Ed Bennett, Edwin Roxburgh, and Howard Skempton.
+In June 2020, Zygmund founded online magazine PRXLUDES — with the goals of giving young composers the opportunity to talk about their work on a public platform, having interviewed over 30 young practitioners of new music so far from across the musical landscape.

 Zygmund openly has Asperger’s Syndrome, and helps run the Autistic Musicians' Network for musicians and creatives on the autism spectrum.